Features and characters for distributed system

 References

-M. Tech., Agarwal Vivek, "Embedded Operating Systems for Real-Time Applications", Sagar P M, November 2002.
+M. Tech and Vivek, “Embedded Operating Systems for Real-Time Applications,” Sagar P M, 2002.

 Downloads